isabella232/data-workbench.en-1/help/home/c-undst-ctrld-exp/t-crt-ctrld-exp/c-dfn-obj.md

 ---
 description: Define the primary function of the objective, and target audience.
-seo-description: Define the primary function of the objective, and target audience.
-seo-title: Defining the Objective
 solution: Insight,Analytics
 title: Defining the Objective
 topic: Data workbench